Institutional Investor (magazine)

-Institutional Investor magazine is a periodical published by Euromoney Institutional Investor.
+Institutional Investor magazine was a periodical published by Euromoney Institutional Investor.
 It was founded in 1967 by Gilbert E. Kaplan.
 A separate international edition of the magazine was established in 1976 for readers in Europe and Asia.
+The magazine ceased its print format in April 2018.

 History

 Capital Cities Communications purchased the magazine in early 1984.
 The Walt Disney Company bought Capital Cities in 1996 and sold the magazine to Euromoney one year later.
 Institutional Investor has offices in New York City, London and Hong Kong.
 In 2018, Institutional Investor became digital only.

 In March 2021, it was announced that Diane Alfano, the CEO of Institutional Investor, would be stepping down effective June 30, 2021.
 Alfano has worked at Institutional Investor since 1984.
-According to the announcement, her resignation comes as Euromoney, the publication's publicly-traded parent company, plans to merge Institutional Investor with sister companies BCA Research and NDR into an asset management division.
+According to the announcement, her resignation comes as Euromoney, the publication's publicly traded parent company, plans to merge Institutional Investor with sister companies BCA Research and NDR into an asset management division.
 As of May 2021, the CEO of the new unit is Francis Cashman.

-Research and Rankings
+Research and rankings

-Institutional Investor publishes global research and issues rankings throughout the year that often serve as industry benchmarks.
-Top-line results are published in the magazine while the full details are available on institutionalinvestor.com.
+Institutional Investor published global research and issues rankings throughout the year that often served as industry benchmarks.
+Latterly, this was provided through Institutional Investor Research.
+Top-line results were published in the magazine during its time in publication while the full details are published on the II Research website (now Extel).
 The rankings include: